hfawal/clustering_leakage_analysis/README.md

 # Cluster Leakage Evaluator

-**Evaluates the quality of a clustering by examinining the 'leakage' between clusters using the predicted probabilities of a classification model.**
+Evaluates the quality of a clustering by examinining the 'leakage' between clusters using the predicted probabilities of a classification model.

+---

+**NOTE: This README does not contain the full documentation.**
+**[Read the docs here.]() (TODO: ADD LINK TO DOCS)**

+---

 ## Overview